ch-arslanahmad/inventory-management-cpp/README.md

 ## Project Overview

-This Inventory Management System is a console-based application written in C++.
+This Inventory Management System is a console-based application written in C++ with persistant SQLite storage and `modern_sqlite_cpp` library file.
 It allows users to manage product records including:

-- Searching by product name
+- Searching by product name - to view all its details
 - Adding new items
 - Removing entries
 - Updating product details
 - Viewing the complete inventory

 Each product consists of:

 - Name
 - Price
 - Quantity